cs370:cs_370_-_introduction_unix_fundamentals

 - Today, proprietary versions of UNIX and Linux contain some of both UNIX “standards”

-- Some differences in utilities
+- Some differences in utilities- lpr(BSD) and- lp(SysV) for printing

-(SysV) for printing- different options for utilities like
+- different options for utilities likeps

 - Some UNIX variants include both kinds of utilities